floren/zk/README.md

 zk remembers which note you've been working in.
 When you run a command, zk will act on the current note if no other note id is specified.

+The code to interact with zk's file structure is extracted into a library, [libzk](https://pkg.go.dev/github.com/floren/zk/libzk).
+This means if you hate the default CLI interface, you can write your own.

 ## Commands

 Commands in zk can typically be abbreviated to a single letter. zk offers the following commands: